Matthew López (writer): Some Like It Hot

 López also co-wrote the musical adaptation of the classic film Some Like It Hot, for which he received a Tony Award for Best Book of a Musical nomination.
-The musical is a radical re-imagining of the beloved film for a modern audience, in which the character of Daphne (in a Tony Winning Performance by J Harrison Ghee) begins to reevaluate their gender identity.
-Set in Chicago when Prohibition has everyone thirsty for a little excitement, Some Like It Hot is the rollicking story of two musicians forced to flee the Windy City after witnessing a mob hit.
-With gangsters hot on their heels, they’re on the run as the newest members of the swingingest big band ever to cross the country.
-Can they hide in plain sight without completely losing themselves?
-Or will the mob, the truth, and maybe even love itself finally catch up to them?
+The musical is a radical re-imagining of the film for a modern audience, in which Daphne, played by J Harrison Ghee, begins to reevaluate their gender identity.

 López co-wrote the book with Amber Ruffin, with music by Marc Shaiman, lyrics by Scott Wittman and Shaiman, and directed and choreographed by Casey Nicholaw.

 Film and television

 López made his directorial debut in summer 2023 with the film adaptation of the LGBTQ+ romantic comedy Red, White & Royal Blue for Amazon Studios.
 In addition to directing the film, López adapted the script based on Casey McQuiston's bestselling novel.
 The film depicts a developing love affair between the son of the president of the United States (Taylor Zakhar Perez) and a British prince (Nicholas Galitzine).
 López is also working on a reimagining of the iconic 1992 Whitney Houston box office hit, The Bodyguard, for Warner Bros, as well as a feature film adaptation of the novel Leading Men for Searchlight Pictures, which centers on Tennessee Williams and his longtime partner Frank Merlo.
 In October 2020, López signed an overall television development deal with Amazon Studios.

 In May 2024, it was announced that López would return to write and direct a sequel to Red, White & Royal Blue.
 López is co-writing the script together with McQuiston.